Hungary offers travellers a slice of classic, Central European grace and grandeur.

 Travellers will be able to find ATMs throughout most of Hungary, especially in large cities and regional towns.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of your trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2013.
-For a current list of public holidays go to: http://www.worldtravelguide.net/hungary/public-holidays
+Please note these dates are for 2017.
+For a current list of public holidays in Hungary go to: http://www.worldtravelguide.net/hungary/public-holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.

 1. Be considerate of Hungary’s customs, traditions, religion and culture.

 2. For environmental reasons, try to avoid buying bottled water.
 Fill a reusable water bottle or canteen with filtered water.

 3. Always dispose of litter thoughtfully, including cigarette butts.